 - amendments to entries;

 The various parts of the land register are publicly available and can be accessed by anyone.
 Where there is a legitimate interest, the file for a given registered property can be consulted.
 Property owners, notaries, bailiffs, the courts and supervisory authorities do not need to prove the existence of a legitimate interest.

 Is access to the Estonian land register free of charge?

 The land register is kept electronically.

-The various parts of the land register and files for registered properties can be consulted at the premises of the Land Registry Department, at a notary's office or via the search engine.
-It is free to consult the land register at the Land Registry Department.
-Owners can also consult those parts of the register concerning them and their property files, free of charge, via the State portal.
+The various parts of the land register and files for registered properties can be consulted at a notary’s office or via the search engine.
 There is a charge for consulting the land register at a notary's office or via the search engine.

 The information contained in the land register can be accessed via the online search engine provided by the Centre of Registers and Information Systems.
 Use of the search engine is free of charge.
 The search result displays all the information entered in Part 1 of the land register (land-register reference, specific purpose, area and address).
 A fee is charged for access to more specific information in the land register.

 The charge is €1 for each search of a search item and €3 for access to view the whole part of the register.

 A search item is any of the following information in a land register part opened for any registered property:

 - digital data in Part 1 (‘Composition of the property’);